-There have been several previous releases of MEPS Household Survey public use data.
-Unless a variable name common to several tapes is provided, the sampling weights contained on these data files are file-specific.
+There have been several previous releases of MEPS HC public use data.
+Unless a variable name common to several files is provided, the sampling weights contained on these data files are filespecific.
 The file-specific weights reflect minor adjustments to eligibility and response indicators due to birth, death, or institutionalization among respondents.

-In general, for estimates from a MEPS data file that do not require merging with variables from other MEPS data files, the sampling weight(s) provided on that data file are the appropriate weight(s).
-When merging a MEPS Household data file to another, the major analytical variable (i.e., the dependent variable) determines the correct sampling weight to use.
+For estimates from a MEPS data file that do not require merging with variables from other MEPS data files, the sampling weight(s) provided on that data file are the appropriate weight(s).
+When merging a MEPS Household data file to another, the major analytical variable (i.e. the dependent variable) determines the correct sampling weight to use.

-5.0 Variance Estimation
+4.6 Variance Estimation

 To obtain estimates of variability (such as the standard error of sample estimates or corresponding confidence intervals) for estimates based on MEPS survey data, one needs to take into account the complex sample design of MEPS.
 Various approaches can be used to develop such estimates of variance including use of the Taylor series or various replication methodologies.
-Replicate weights have not been developed for the MEPS 1997 data.
-Variables needed to implement a Taylor series estimation approach are described in the paragraph below.
+Replicate weights have not been developed for the MEPS 1998 data.
+Variables needed to implement a Taylor series estimation approach are provided in the file and are described in the paragraph below.

 Using a Taylor Series approach, variance estimation strata and the variance estimation PSUs within these strata must be specified.
-The corresponding variables on the MEPS full year utilization database are VARSTR97 and VARPSU97, respectively.
+The corresponding variables on the MEPS full year utilization database are VARSTR98 and VARPSU98, respectively.
 Specifying a "with replacement" design in a computer software package such as SUDAAN (Shah, 1996) should provide standard errors appropriate for assessing the variability of MEPS survey estimates.
 It should be noted that the number of degrees of freedom associated with estimates of variability indicated by such a package may not appropriately reflect the actual number available.
 For MEPS sample estimates for characteristics generally distributed throughout the country (and thus the sample PSUs), there are over 100 degrees of freedom associated with the corresponding estimates of variance.
-The following illustrates these concepts using two examples from Section 4.2.
+The following illustrates these concepts using two examples from section 4.2.

-Example 2 from Section 4.2
+Examples 2 and 3 from Section 4.2

-Using a Taylor Series approach, specifying VARSTR97 and VARPSU97 as the variance estimation strata and PSUs (within these strata) respectively and specifying a "with replacement" design in a computer software package SUDAAN will yield the standard error estimate of \$0.255 for the estimated mean of out-of-pocket payment.
+Using a Taylor Series approach, specifying VARSTR98 and VARPSU98 as the variance estimation strata and PSUs (within these strata) respectively and specifying a "with replacement" design in a computer software package SUDAAN will yield standard error estimates of \$0.3787 and 0.0060 for the estimated mean of out-of-pocket payment and the estimated mean proportion of total expenditures paid by private insurance respectively.